jimmy-ly00/DHE-prime-grabber/README.md

 # DHE-prime-grabber
-Grabs Diffie-Hellman primes from certificates using OpenSSL
+Grabs Diffie-Hellman primes from certificates using OpenSSL.

+Censys raw data were used from here: https://censys.io/data

+Primes from Alexa Top 1mil and IPv4 with cipher suits DHE can be found from here: https://drive.google.com/open?id=0B9QfvGuHrkSWVng0REhyUUFqQ2s

 ### Example
 Uses re-compiled OpenSSL with trace option on to view the Diffie-Hellman handshake protocol.
 Make sure openssl-trace and alexa_top1mil are in the same folder.
 Includes multiprocessing to make use of all cores and increase speed performance.
 Outputs a csv file instead of stdout for I/O bound reasons.
+You can manually update the workers if you are not bounded by the network bandwidth!

+Tip: You can run the script as a background process by ```nohup ./find_primes_multi.py & ```

 ### Linux
 ```python